It’s that time of year when social media posts remind us to ‘Thank a farmer’.

 “If you ate today – thank a farmer!”

 “If you enjoyed your Thanksgiving lunch – thank a farmer!”

 “On this Thanksgiving Day remember to say ‘thank you’ to all the hardworking farmers who don’t get the day off.”

-While all of this is true, it’s important to remember two things (aside from the fact that there are thousands of other people across Canada who will also be working on the Thanksgiving holiday, some of whom played an integral role in getting your meal to you as well, like truck drivers):
+While all of this is true, it’s important to remember two things (aside from the fact that there are thousands of other people across Canada who will also be working on the Thanksgiving holiday, some of whom, like truck drivers, played an integral role in getting your meal to you as well):

 - Gratitude should be about strengthening our relationships with those we rely on (consumers on farmers, farmers on consumers – without whom we’d be pretty much raising food just to feed ourselves).

 - Gratitude should be earned, not automatically expected.

 As Heidi Grant Halvorson, author and associate director for the Motivation Science Center at the Columbia University Business School, puts it: “Expressing gratitude to someone who helps you keeps them interested and invested in having a relationship with you over the long haul.”
 The important lesson Canadian ag can pull from this is that gratitude is a two-way street.

 Sara Algoe, Laura Kurtz, and Nicole Hilaire, researchers at the University of North Carolina, have defined two categories of gratitude: other-praising and self-benefit.